 (7) If a person fails to make a payment in accordance with a payment plan when it becomes due, the governing council of the college may recover the amount in a court of competent jurisdiction as a debt due to the college.

 [Regulation 13C inserted in Gazette 19 Jan 2010 p.
-143.]
+143; amended in Gazette 26 Nov 2010 p.
+5957.]

 13D.
 Payment for category B and category C courses